 Going already?
 What a pity!
 But it was a wonderful evening!
 And I loved that Minister's Cat thing- I thought I was rather good at it!
 Good-night...
 Good-night ...
 Thank you for coming ...
 I can honestly say I haven't enjoyed a Christmas as much as this since I was a young apprentice at old Fezziwig's-oh, so many years ago, ...
-What they were ...
+What Christmasses we used to have in those days!
+Fantastic, they were ...
 He had this daughter ...